-Table A3: Presentation Accommodations for Students with Disabilities Taking Paper-BasedAssessments
+Table A3: Presentation Accommodations for Students with Disabilities Taking Paper-Based Assessments

-BT Comparable PBT Accommodation PBT Administration Guidelines A3a Assistive Technology (Non-Screen Reader) Assistive Technology (external) Before Testing: Identification for Accommodations Registration File: Student's accommodations registration file must have Assistive Technology - Non-Screen Reader selected.
+CBT Comparable PBT Accommodation Accommodation PBT Administration Guidelines A3a Assistive Technology (Non-Screen Reader) Assistive Technology (external) • Identification for Accommodations Registration File: Student's accommodations registration file must have Assistive Technology - Non-Screen Reader selected.
 During Testing: Students may use a range of assistive technologies on the DC CAPE assessments, including those that are used externally on a separate computer.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.
 Responses must be transcribed verbatim by a test administrator in a standard student test booklet or answer document.
 Only transcribed responses will be scored.
 Refer to Appendix C: Protocol for the Use of the Scribe Accommodation and for Transcribing Student Responses for protocol.

-CBT Comparable PBT Accommodation Accommo PBT Administration Guidelines A3b Hard Copy Braille Edition Hard Copy Braille Edition Before Testing: Test Administrators may have access to and review secure materials no more than two days prior to test administration.
+BT Comparable ccommodation PBT Accommodation PBT Administration Guidelines A3b Hard Copy Braille Edition Hard Copy Braille Edition Test Administrators may have access to and review secure materials no more than two days prior to test administration.
 Identification for Accommodations Registration File: Student's accommodations registration file must have Hard Copy Braille Edition selected.
 Materials: Braille Kits are required for administration.
 Braille Kits include Test Administrator Braille Scripts, one copy of the student's Hard Copy Braille Assessment, standard test booklet or answer document for transcription, and supplementary math materials (braille ruler, braille protractor) where appropriate.
 Test Administrator Training: Test Administrators of students with visual impairments must review: Braille Kits, which will be provided to schools at least two full school days prior to testing in a SECURE ENVIRONMENT for the Test Administrator to verify that the braille code (e.g., English Braille American Edition (EBAE) and Unified English Braille (UEB)) is accurate on the test booklet cover and review the braille test administration scripts, including information specific to administering paper-based braille.
 Braille notes are inserted behind the cover of the first volume of the Braille test.
 Important: Reading, viewing, copying, or reproducing passages or test items is prohibited.
 Appendix M: DC CAPE Assessments for Students with Visual Impairments, Including Blindness.
-If needed by the student, braille test booklets or answer document smay be disassembled for testing (but must be reassembled for return).
-It is critical that Test Administrators count the number of pages in the test booklet or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer d
+If needed by the student, braille test booklets or answer documents may be disassembled for testing (but must be reassembled for return).
+It is critical that Test Administrators count the number of pages in the test booklet or answer document prior to disassembling the test booklets or answer document prior to disassembling the test booklets or answer documents to help ensure that all pages are returned.